-From Spring, 2019 through Fall, 2021, The City of Wauwatosa will be replacing aged water and sewer infrastructure and reconstructing roads within the Swan Park Neighborhood.
-Work will be staged over 3 construction seasons to lessen the impacts to residents.
-See a map of the construction.
+From Spring 2019 through Fall 2020, The City of Wauwatosa will be replacing aged water and sewer infrastructure and reconstructing roads within the Swan Park Neighborhood.
+Work will be staged over 2 construction seasons.

-The proposed work on Ridge Blvd, Harding Blvd., Wilson Blvd, 97th St and 96th St includes:
+The proposed work on Ridge Blvd, Harding Blvd., Wilson Blvd, N Harding Blvd, and 96th St includes:

 - Replacement of storm sewer, sanitary sewer main and water main.
 These utilities were originally constructed between 1930 and 1950 and are nearing the end of their useful life.

 - Sidewalk, curb and driveway approach replacement as necessary

 - Street lighting, including replacing the cables and poles